qemus/qemu-docker/readme.md

       CPU_CORES: "4"
       RAM_SIZE: "2048M"
     ```

   * ### How do I give the container a dedicated IP address?

     By default the container uses bridge networking, and is reachable by the IP of the docker host.

-    If you want to give it a seperate IP address, create a macvlan network that matches your local subnet:
+    If you want to give it a seperate IP address, create a macvlan network that matches your local subnet, for example:

     ```
     $ docker network create -d macvlan \